Speciation: Hybrid speciation

 Hybridization between two different species sometimes leads to a distinct phenotype.
 This phenotype can also be fitter than the parental lineage and as such natural selection may then favor these individuals.
 Eventually, if reproductive isolation is achieved, it may lead to a separate species.
 However, reproductive isolation between hybrids and their parents is particularly difficult to achieve and thus hybrid speciation is considered an extremely rare event.
 The Mariana mallard is thought to have arisen from hybrid speciation.

 Hybridization is an important means of speciation in plants, since polyploidy (having more than two copies of each chromosome) is tolerated in plants more readily than in animals.
 Polyploidy is important in hybrids as it allows reproduction, with the two different sets of chromosomes each being able to pair with an identical partner during meiosis.
 Polyploids also have more genetic diversity, which allows them to avoid inbreeding depression in small populations.

 Hybridization without change in chromosome number is called homoploid hybrid speciation.
 It is considered very rare but has been shown in Heliconius butterflies and sunflowers.
-Polyploid speciation, which involves changes in chromosome number, is a more common phenomenon, especially in plant species.
+Polyploid speciation, which involves changes in chromosome number, is a more common phenomenon in plant species.